autogrow/cloudsteps/README.md

 A tool to merge a YAML step function definition in with a CloudFormation template file.

+## Installation

+Download a binary from the releases page.

 ## Usage

 You have this at `steps.yml`: